carbon-design-system/carbon-for-ibm-dotcom-website/wiki/Layout-component/Content-block.md

 `optional` `string`

-An optional short `String` of text to indicate a change in topic.
+An optional short `String` of text to indicate a change in topic at an `H2` heading level.

 <br />[Back to top](#wiki-wrapper)<br /><br /><br />